Tornado outbreak of December 10–11, 2021: Western Kentucky

 The tornado's projected path towards several towns prompted the National Weather Service's Paducah office to issue additional tornado emergencies over the next two hours as the tornado tracked to the northeast, devastating multiple small towns and communities.
 Continuing northeast along I-69 into Marshall County, it continued to produce major damage as it struck the northwestern and northern outskirts of Benton around 9:45 p.m., damaging and destroying numerous homes and outbuildings at EF2 to EF3 strength, and downing countless trees and power poles.
 Continuing to the northeast, EF4 damage occurred in the lakeshore community of Cambridge Shores at 9:56 p.m.
 Dozens of large lakeside homes were leveled or swept away, and hundreds of trees were mowed down and debarked.
 After passing over Lake Barkley and destroying more homes in that area, the tornado moved into Caldwell County through the south edge of Princeton, producing EF4 damage.
 Many houses were completely leveled at the Princeton Golf and Country Club Subdivision, the University of Kentucky Research Center was destroyed, and four fatalities occurred in the Princeton area.
 EF4 damage continued as it moved into Dawson Springs around 10:30 p.m.
 CST.
 The small town was devastated by the tornado, and residential sections of town were the hardest-hit, as entire blocks of homes were flattened and reduced to rubble.
 An American Legion post was leveled, an apartment complex was destroyed, vehicles were thrown and piled on top of each other, and multiple large industrial warehouses were completely destroyed as the tornado exited town.
-A total of 14 people died from the tornado in Dawson Springs, including a two-month-old baby who was taken off life support two days after the tornado hit.
-A photograph taken in 1942 was lofted from a destroyed house in Dawson Springs and transported for almost 130 mi by the intense tornadic updrafts, eventually being found in New Albany, Indiana.
+A total of 14 people died in Dawson Springs, including a two-month-old baby taken off life support two days after the tornado hit.
+A photograph was lofted from a destroyed house in Dawson Springs and transported for almost 130 mi by the intense tornadic updrafts before it was eventually found in New Albany, Indiana.